-- 2.1 Adoption of the CIPFA/SOLACE Delivering Good Governance Framework, means that the Authority has been able to demonstrate that it has:- - reviewed the Governance arrangements, in line with best practice, and - the Code of Corporate Governance is regularly reviewed to ensure that remains effective - 2.2 The Code of Corporate Governance has been reviewed for the year 2011/12, there have been no updates to the CIPFA/SOLACE framework and therefore no amendments to the Code have been made this time.
-It is felt that the Code in its present form remains effective in demonstrating that the Council is committed to demonstrating that delivers good governance in all aspects of its business. - 2.3 The AGS which is produced alongside the Statement of Accounts will report publicly the extent to which the Authority is complying with our own Code of Corporate Governance.
+- 2.1 Adoption of the CIPFA/SOLACE Delivering Good Governance in Local Government: Framework (2016), means that the Authority has been able to demonstrate that it has; - reviewed the Governance arrangements, in line with best practice, and - the Code of Corporate Governance is regularly reviewed to ensure that remains effective - 2.2 The AGS which is produced alongside the Statement of Accounts will report publicly the extent to which the Authority is complying with our own Local Code of Corporate Governance.
 By producing this statement annually the Authority is able to demonstrate how the effectiveness of the governance arrangements have been monitored and report on any improvements or changes it plans to make in the coming year.